AdamsLair/duality-docs/pages/v3/Working-With-Animations.md

 ![](../img/Animation/Animation3.png)

 You will Duality's logo appearing.
 That's ok.
-Drag Billy's Pixmap over AnimSpriteRenderer and you'll see Billy in your scene.
+In the SpriteRender, drag Billy's Pixmap from the Project View window over the SharedMaterial and you'll see Billy in your scene.

 ![](../img/Animation/Animation4.png)